mmoreram/ControllerExtraBundle/README.md

 > this value is `false`

 Lets see an example.
-Because we have enabled the mappingFallback, and because the mapping definition not maches with the assigned route, we will return a new empty User entity.
+Because we have enabled the mappingFallback, and because the mapping definition does not match the assigned route, we will return a new empty User entity.

 ``` php